samuelepedrazzi/Assignment2_RT1/README.md

 $ rosrun stage_ros stageros $(rospack find RT1_Assignment2)/world/my_world.world
 ```

-(This particular command will open the game circuit)
+(This specific command will open the circuit)

 ```console
 $ rosrun RT1_Assignment2 controller
 ```
-(This particular command will run the controller node used to drive autonomously)
+(This command executes the controller node that is used for autonomous driving)

 ```console
 $ rosrun RT1_Assignment2 server
 ```
-(This particular command will run the service used to increase or decrease speed)
+(This particular command will run the service used to increase or decrease the speed)

 ```console
 $ rosrun RT1_Assignment2 UI
 ```
-(This particular command will run the UI that can control the velocity)
+(This specific command will run the user interface node with which the speed can be managed)

-Game environment
+Circuit environment
 ---------

 Here's the Monza track used in this game: